SIRA Logo

 Contact the insurer managing a person’s claim if you are unsure if approval is required before delivering services.

-Table 1: When to complete an Allied Health Treatment Request
+Table 1: When to complete an Allied health treatment request

-Workers compensation scheme Motor accidents scheme
+Workers compensation scheme Motor crash scheme

 SIRA approved allied health practitioners: